michaljanocko/schemawax/README.md

 The decoders are fully typed so you can confidently use your data in TypeScript.

+You can either delve into the documentation (highly recommended) or check out some of our quick [recipes](recipes/).

 ## 📄 Full documentation

 - [Methods](#methods)